home-assistant/developers.home-assistant/docs/development_submitting.md

      - Write a meaningful commit message and not only something like `Update` or `Fix`.
      - Use a capital letter to start with your commit message and do not finish with a full-stop (period).
      - Don't prefix your commit message with `[bla.bla]` or `platform:`.
-     - Write your commit message using the imperative voice, e.g. `Add some feature` not `Adds some feature`.
+     - Write your commit message using the imperative voice; use `Add some feature` not `Adds some feature`.

 5. Push your committed changes back to your fork on GitHub: